openshift/oc/README.md

 New commands are newly accepted through a [CLI plugin](https://docs.openshift.com/container-platform/latest/cli_reference/openshift_cli/extending-cli-plugins.html) promotion.
 Similar to a [TechPreview](https://access.redhat.com/support/offerings/techpreview) a plugin provides means to invite communities for a broader adoption and maturity.
-Until the implementation get functionally complete, fully supported and suitable for deployment in production.
+Until the implementation get functionally complete, fully supported and suitable for moving it under oc.

 ## Building